satanas/unity-simple-http/README.md

 using SimpleHTTP;
 ```

 Below are some examples that can help you understand how it works.
+Also you can refer to the `Examples` folder for a
+full working example of the library with a demo scene.

 ### GET